planets Crossword Puzzles

 Down

-- The theory that the sun is the center of the universe and all planets revolve around it
+- theory that states the sun is the center of the solar system.

 Across